-Where our investigations identify a breach of planning regulations, it may be necessary for us to take enforcement action.
+If we find there has been a breach of planning regulations, we may have to take enforcement action.

-How do we decide whether enforcement action should be taken after a breach of planning regulations has been identified?
+How do we decide whether enforcement action should be taken after a breach of planning regulations has been found?

 We also consider Central Government enforcement policy set out in the National Planning Policy Framework and Circular 10/97.
-These policies provide guidance on how the enforcement powers should be used in response to breaches of planning.
+These policies guide us on how the enforcement powers should be used in response to breaches of planning.

-This duty means that we would not be acting lawfully if we enforced against every breach of planning control in the borough.
-There will be cases where there is a breach of planning legislation but the breach or harm is so minor that action cannot be justified.
+This duty means that we would not be acting lawfully if we enforced against every breach of planning control.
+There are cases where there is a breach of planning legislation, but the breach or harm is so minor that action cannot be justified.

 What enforcement action can be taken after a planning breach has been identified?

-There are various actions that are available to us in order to enforce planning regulations; however these any actions taken must be proportional to the alleged offence:
+There are various actions that are available to us in order to enforce planning regulations.
+However, any actions taken must be proportionate to the alleged offence.

 Government guidance makes it clear that we should first try remedy planning breaches through negotiation in all but the most serious cases.
 The person carrying out the breach is sent a letter confirming that the breach should be remedied in a specific timetable, or information should be provided to justify to us that no further action should be taken.